-The Department of Behavioral and Social Sciences offers three majors: behavioral health, family studies, and psychology.
+The Department of Behavioral and Social Sciences offers two majors: behavioral health and psychology.
 These are programs that allow students to understand better what constitutes psychological, emotional, and behavioral well-being of both individuals and families.
-Their coursework also gives them skills to intervene and facilitate behavioral health and family functioning in a variety of ways.
-The behavioral and social sciences majors are taught from a distinctly biblical perspective and include 18 credits of Bible.
+The coursework also gives students skills to intervene and facilitate behavioral health and family functioning in a variety of ways.
+The behavioral and social sciences majors are taught from a distinctly biblical perspective.